BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/updating-epilogue-outfits.md

   - [VS Code](https://code.visualstudio.com/)
   - [VSCodium](https://vscodium.com/)

-- A way to find the name and UUIDs of characters, flags, and items in the game.
-I'd recommend https://bg3.norbyte.dev/!
+- A way to find the name and UUIDs of characters, flags, and items in the game I'd recommend: [https://bg3.norbyte.dev/](https://bg3.norbyte.dev/)! (aka Norb Search)
+  - The [Modders Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool) is also a viable option, though its search function runs more slowly than Norb Search
+  - You can also use the official BG3 Toolkit
 - Your preferred method of making and packing mods

 That's all!